-- Pros: - Paper surveys may seem more familiar to less tech-savvy CAC staff. - Surveys can be incorporated in packets with other information and completed throughout a visit, rather than setting aside a specific time at the end.
-However, this reduces the benefit of the survey as a wrap-up to the visit and certain items may be skipped or marked "I Don't Know" if the survey is completed too early in the visit. - This method allows surveys to be completed by caregivers unable to complete electronic surveys due to cultural reasons or personal preferences. - Cons: - Additional staff time is required to enter responses, which could mean higher long-term costs.
+- Additional staff time is required to enter responses, which could mean higher long-term costs.
 Staff new to the system should anticipate needing 5 minutes per survey to enter the results into the system, which can quickly add up over time.
-100 surveys, times 5 minutes, equals 500 minutes or over 8 hours an entire workday! - The cost of paper and ink to print large numbers of surveys could add up quickly. - Responses are less anonymous caregivers may be less honest if they see that CAC staff members will be reading their responses. - There is a high risk of human data entry errors while entering responses into the online system or simply not being able to read someone's handwriting. - Since paper survey results are not immediately available for analysis until they are entered in to the system manually, in contrast to electronic surveys that are available in real time, this delays analysis and reporting. - Although NCA will avoid making frequent changes (our goal is to update the surveys on a national level once every 2 to 3 years, depending on needs of the field), it is more difficult to transition paper surveys, since old surveys must be destroyed and new surveys must be printed.
+100 surveys, times 5 minutes, equals 500 minutes or over 8 hours an entire workday! - The cost of paper and ink to print large numbers of surveys could add up quickly. - Responses are less anonymous caregivers may be less honest if they see that CAC staff members will be reading their responses. - o There is a high risk of human data entry errors while entering responses into the online system or simply not being able to read someone's handwriting. - Since paper survey results are not immediately available for analysis until they are entered in to the system manually, in contrast to electronic surveys that are available in real time, this delays analysis and reporting. - Although NCA will avoid making frequent changes (our goal is to update the surveys on a national level once every 2 to 3 years, depending on needs of the field), it is more difficult to transition paper surveys, since old surveys must be destroyed and new surveys must be printed.